zfogg/intro-to-the-commandline/README.md

 -   Piping and redirecting
     -   `cat file.txt | less`
     -   `more < file.txt`
+-   Read through and explain the scripts i wrote in `./scripts`
+    -   Use them with the skills we just learned
+-   If we have time (screenshare):
     -   Expansion
     -   !!, !!2, !!\$
     -   `for f in *.txt; do cp "$f" "${f:r}.text"; done`
--   If we have time (screenshare):
     -   telnet towel.blinkenlights.nl

+### Q & A, Project Ideas

+10 mins

+-   What can you do with these skills?
+-   How do most people work?
+-   What other type of CLI